 Good to Know

-- They Speak English and Māori
+- Languages spoken are English and Māori

-- New Zealand have their own currency the NZ dollar
+- New Zealand have their own currency, the NZ dollar

 Please consult with a travel doctor or your family physician for immunisation and other medical recommendations, based on the area(s) where you will be travelling and on your own medical history.
 In addition to consulting with a medical professional, please visit the following websites for country specific information around immunisations and traveller’s health.
 Please let us know if you have specific questions.